danielbrah/danielbrah/README.md

 - 👋 Hi, I’m @danielbrah
 - 👀 I’m interested in web development
 - Good knowledge of HTML and CSS.
-- 🌱 I’m currently learning JavaScript, PHP, and SQL!
+- 🌱 I’m currently learning Python and JavaScript!
 - 📫 How to reach me: daniel.jimenezfrancisco@gmail.com

 <!---